10 Parallels Between Mormon Thought and Engineering Vision

 6) Apocalyptic, messianic and millenarian expectations parallel opportunities and risks attributed to artificial general intelligence and the technological singularity.

 7) Millenarian prophecies of prolonged life spans and worldwide prosperity parallel predictions of engineered radical life extension and superabundance associated with molecular assemblers.

 8) Vision of eternal spiritual and physical progression through ordinances of transfiguration and resurrection to innumerable and differing glories parallels anticipation of diverse technological enhancements to mental and physical capabilities and forms.

 9) A plurality of gods in worlds without end parallels the computed worlds hypothesis from the simulation argument.

 10) Recursive theosis parallels self-replicating mechanisms for cosmic evolution of universes within a multiverse.

-[Thanks for reading!
-You might also like "Mormon Scholars Hold Conference Call on Engineering Parallels with Mormonism".]
+If you like these thoughts, you might also like “Mormon Scholars Hold Conference Call on Engineering Parallels with Mormonism.”